-The CANdemonium Contest is an opportunity to showcase how creative your team is when it comes to your Thanksgiving Meal Drive items.
-Whether it’s a one-of-a-kind collection idea, how you actually display the meal items in your dealership, how you engage your teammates to participate, or how you uniquely shop for the food, we want to see (and share) your creative ideas.
+The CANdemonium Contest is an opportunity to showcase how creative your team is when it comes to your meal drive items.
+Whether it’s a one-of-a-kind collection idea, how you actually display the food in your dealership, how you engage your teammates to participate, or how you uniquely shop, we want to see (and share) your creative ideas.
 Post a picture of your efforts on your dealership’s social media account(s) (Facebook, Instagram, Twitter, etc.), and be sure to tag @HendrickCares in order to be considered for the final award.
-You are also welcome to email your photo(s)/video(s) to email@example.com if you prefer.
+You are also welcome to email your photo(s)/video(s) to firstname.lastname@example.org if you prefer.

-Below are some ideas from past meal drives, but this year’s efforts are already on another level!
+Below are some ideas to get you started, but this year’s efforts are already on another level!
+Click here to see all of last year’s entries.

 We’ve been blown away by the festive displays to show off food donation areas, from Easter themes to Halloween and Thanksgiving.
 Many dealerships have used the trunk or cab of vehicles in the showroom to collect food, turned the entire vehicle into a display or set up a separate area with decorative bins.
 Balloons, props, signage and of course the food itself is all fair game to make an eye-catching place to drop off and store donations.